|

-Piazza Giuseppe Gioachino Belli In the district of Trastevere, in a piazza which bears his name, stands a monument (1913) to the Roman poet Giuseppe Gioachino Belli (1791-1863), the work of the Sicilian sculptor Michele Tripisciano (1860-1913).
-Belli wrote more than 2,000 sonnets about the ordinary people of his native city in romanesco, the dialect of Rome.
-The monument, which takes the form of a fountain, was financed by popular subscription and erected to mark the fiftieth anniversary of the poet's death.
+Piazza Giuseppe Gioachino Belli On December 21st 1863, the Roman poet Giuseppe Gioachino Belli died.
+Belli was famous for his sonnets, which he penned in Romanesco, the local dialect.
+In the district of Trastevere, in a piazza which bears his name, stands a monument (1913) to Giuseppe Gioachino Belli, the signed work of the Sicilian sculptor Michele Tripisciano (1860-1913).
+Belli wrote more than 2,000 sonnets about the ordinary people of his native city in Romanesco, the dialect of Rome.
+The monument, which comprises a fountain, was financed by popular subscription and erected to mark the fiftieth anniversary of the poet's death.
+The inscription reads: AL SVO POETA / G.G.
+BELLI / IL POPOLO DI ROMA / MCMXIII (To its poet G. G. Belli, the people of Rome 1913).
+The base sports two bas-reliefs.
+The bas-relief at the front depicts the river Tiber, accompanied by the She-wolf sucking Romulus and Remus; at the back a group of people gather around 'Pasquino', Rome's famous talking statue.
 Comments are closed.

 |